idedic/foleon-dev-tools/README.md

 - checkout
 - `yarn`
-- all things related to extension are in `extension` folder, except the source for the Popup
+- all things related to the extension are in `extension` folder, except the source for the Popup
 - the source for the Popup is `typescript` in the `src` folder
 - to build it, use `yarn build` which will place a `bundle.js` in `extension/popup/bundle` which is already included in `index.html`
 - just like the installation guide above, make sure to Load unpacked the `extension` folder (or reload the extension on reload button if already loaded) and reload the Editor tab
-- for debugging the Popup, right click on Popup > Inspect
+- for debugging the Popup, right-click on Popup > Inspect
 - for debugging the Content script, find the Content script in the Editor's dev tools, Sources section